Big oil on the back foot in changing energy world

 Now state-backed competitors from energy-hungry Asian nations are elbowing them out of deals and new prospects, paying prices that the majors cannot justify to their investor owners.

-For instance Shell lost out last week on bid target Cove Energy COVE.L to Thailand’s state oil company, PTT Exploration and Production (PTT.BK).
+For instance Shell lost out last week on bid target Cove Energy to Thailand’s state oil company, PTT Exploration and Production.

 “The rival offer came as bit of a surprise,” said a source familiar with Shell’s setback.